 The interest that sustains this line of research goes back to my late high-school years in the aftermath of the United Nations Conference on Environment and Development in 1992.
 It was the Rio de Janeiro Earth Summit that brought social well-being, cultural diversity and ecological sustainability into the international debate on development.
 The conference heightened public awareness and political recognition of the limits of capitalist growth.
 In order to understand the interrelation of cultural, environmental and economic issues, I studied anthropology, geography and economics at the University of Freiburg (Germany) and the University of Seville (Spain) from 1997 to 2003.
-Anthropology’s close ethnographic look at and engagement with everyday life and its bottom-up theory building were irrestistibly appealing; it promised to be less normative than other disciplines, focusing on what people really do, feel, think, memorise and hope for.
+Anthropology’s close ethnographic look at and engagement with everyday life was irrestistibly appealing.

-I then discovered my fascination both personally and scientifically for the South American Andes.
-After my doctoral research on labour migration from Bolivia and Ecuador to Spain (2007-2011), I went to the Andean high plateau with a project on commodity chains of electronic appliances from China via Chile into Bolivia (2013-2018).
+After my doctoral research on labour migration from Bolivia and Ecuador to Spain (2007-2011), I went to the Andean high plateau with a project on commodity chains of electronic appliances from China via Chile into Bolivia (2013-2019).
 This research tackles the endurance of hundreds of traders as market participants in the electronics trade in Bolivia – traders who not only regularly source in China, but are collectively organised, care for their market territory both socially and ritually, and manage to defend their interests vis-à-vis national companies and global players such as Samsung and Huawei.

 My new project (2019-2021) addresses the storage, repair and recycling of outdated electronic equipment, parts and materials in La Paz.
-Based on insights from the previous research, it looks at processes of valuation and commercialization of ‘electronic waste’ in a historical culture of scarcity and an ecologically fragile highland environment.
+Starting from insights from the previous research, it looks at processes of valuation and commercialization of ‘electronic waste’ in a historical culture of scarcity and an ecologically fragile highland environment.

 Related publications and links: